ToyibOtus/BI-analytics-project/README.md

-# Data Warehouse & Analytics Project
+# Business Intelligence Analytics Project

-Welcome to my **Data Warehouse & Analytics Project**!
+Welcome to my **Business Intelligence Analytics Project**!
 This project walks you through how to build an sql-end-to-end-data warehouse.
 Designed as a portfolio project, it serves as an excellent resource to both data engineers and analysts, as it provides industry-best data engineering and analytics solutions, from building a data warehouse to generating analytical reports, and thus enabling data-driven decisions by stakeholders.